About The Artist

-I call myself an eclectic artist as that is my nature, I don’t really enjoy specialising in one practice, although I know the value of it, I relish a creative life with diversity which keeps me busy and continually exploring different artistic skills.
+I call myself an eclectic artist as that is my nature, multi-disciplinary professionally, as I don’t really enjoy specialising in one practice, although I know the value of it, I relish a diverse creative life which keeps me busy and continually exploring different artistic skills.

-Using a variety of mediums to suit personal and commission work, with hoards of materials and memorabilia from antique to modern, my work styles merge and meander, combining 2D works with textural and sculptural elements.
+Using a variety of mediums to suit personal and commission work, with hoards of materials and memorabilia from antique to modern, my work styles merge and meander, also combining 2D works with textural and sculptural elements, an older style of my mixed-media work which I am coming back to.

 You can read in more detail of Gabriella’s artistic practices below.